strimzi/strimzi.github.io/_posts/2023-01-08-running-apache-kafka-on-FIPS-enabled-Kubernetes-cluster.md

 We now use the SecureRandom implementation which is the default in the Java environment.
 When running with FIPS enabled, this provides a SecureRandom implementation that is FIPS compliant.

-If you for some reason want to use some specific SecureRandom implementation, you can configure it in the `Kafka` CR, in the path `.spec.kafka.config` using the [`ssl.secure.random.implementation` configuration option](https://kafka.apache.org/documentation/#brokerconfigs_ssl.secure.random.implementation).
+If for some reason you want to use a specific SecureRandom implementation, you can configure it in the `Kafka` CR, in the path `.spec.kafka.config` using the [`ssl.secure.random.implementation` configuration option](https://kafka.apache.org/documentation/#brokerconfigs_ssl.secure.random.implementation).

-### SCRAM-SHA credentials
+### Changing the default password length for SCRAM-SHA credentials

 Another issue we had to deal with was the credentials for SCRAM-SHA-512 authentication.
 The SCRAM-SHA-512 authentication which is supported by Strimzi is FIPS compatible.